There are changes to student payments that may affect you. For most changes, you won’t need to do anything.

-There are changes to the way we approve ABSTUDY for boarding school students who get a secondary school scholarship.
-The minimum value must be either $6,000 or 25% of the school’s annual boarding and tuition fees, whichever is greater.
+There were changes to the way we approve ABSTUDY for boarding school students who get a secondary school scholarship.
+The minimum value is now either $6,000 or 25% of the school’s annual boarding and tuition fees, whichever is greater.

 If you have a scholarship already approved for ABSTUDY, these changes won’t impact you.
 Your scholarship amount won’t need to meet the new requirements.

 Changes to ABSTUDY Fares Allowance may impact you if you meet both the following:

 - you’re a primary or secondary student who gets ABSTUDY